flacjacket/pywayland/doc/module/client.rst

 ==============

 The base set of objects used by Wayland clients.
-Users should only be directly creating :class:`~pywayland.client.Display` and :class:`~pywayland.client.EventQueue` objects.
-The :class:`~pywayland.client.proxy.Proxy` objects to interfaces should be returned by making request calls.
+Users should only be directly creating :class:`Display` and :class:`EventQueue` objects.
+The :class:`~pywayland.protocol_core.Proxy` objects to interfaces should be returned by making request calls.

 Display